Encryption

 Section titled “Encryption at Rest”All persistent data stores use encryption at rest:

-On-Device Data Protection
+Hybrid Architecture and Data Protection

 Key & Secret Management